 EJ communities were also afforded the opportunity to provide feedback during open-house project update meetings that occurred in August 2023 and the associated public comment period.
-The comments received did not express any concerns unique to EJ communities.
-Likewise, the project team did not identify any unanticipated additional impacts on EJ populations as a result of the open-house project update meetings.
+Minority and low-income individuals were provided the opportunity to review the supplemental EA and other project information and provide comments to KYTC and ODOT during the public availability period for the supplemental EA.
+Public hearings that occurred during the public availability period provided additional opportunities for feedback.
+Based on the comments received, the project team did not identify any concerns unique to EJ communities.
+Likewise, the project team did not identify any unanticipated additional impacts on EJ populations as a result of the public engagement activities.

-Minority and low-income individuals will have the opportunity to review this supplemental EA and other project information and provide comments to KYTC and ODOT for 30 days after it is made publicly available.
-Public hearings scheduled during that time will provide additional opportunities for feedback.
-Public involvement will also occur during the design and construction of the project.
+Public involvement will continue during the design and construction of the project.
 See the Public Engagement Plan1 for additional details about public involvement during the design and construction phases.